Camp Rainbow Vision:

 Camp Rainbow was developed to provide children with ASD and DD a typical "summer camp experience" - fun activities, outdoor play, swimming, crafts, singing, friendships.
 Such an experience is not always available to children with these difficulties due to cognitive, physical and behavioral challenges.
 Camp Rainbow incorporates sensory exploration, fine/gross motor skills, communication skills, academic skills and social skills into the activities each day.

-For the 2018 Camp Rainbow brochure click here.
+For the application for camp, please click here.

 To apply for financial assistance in paying for Camp Rainbow, please click here.